steber97/RecursionFairies_AdaProject/README.md

 1. Our first goal was to show the feasibility to predict the Human Development Index based on non-official parameters.\
 This objective has been proved.\
-2. Our second objectif was to be able to have a more personalized index.\
+2. Our second objective was to be able to have a more personalized index.\
 As shown on the website, we reached this objective, even if it can only be validated empirically.

 ### Contribution list: